Christianvdev/CRUD-employee-management-system/README.md

 #Employee Mangement System API

     This is a Crud based Employee Management System built with Django and PostgreSQL.
-    This in includes the following APIs for managing: employees, departments, attendance, and performance Swagger has been intergrated with this project for API documentation
+    This in includes APIs for managing: employees, departments, attendance, and performance

+    Swagger UI has been intergrated with this project for API documentation

 #Features